Posted: by Bronte

 - Offering consistent follow-ups with each client to ensure satisfaction and smooth operation on all ends

 - Fraud: With the rise of data hacking, phishing, and online scams, fraud is becoming an epidemic online.
 Scams, data theft, and breaches have caused merchant account providers to become leery of approving new applicants.
 Increased fraud causes tier one payment processors, such as Stripe and Paypal, to deny this industry’s merchant accounts.
 Rather than taking on and absorbing the risk themselves, Paypal and Stripe simply prefer to work with low-risk markets.
 Even if your business has no part in this fraudulency, the industry type is deemed ‘too risky’.
-By enterring in this high-risk industry, your business must assume this as a part of life.
+By enterring in this high risk industry, your business must assume this as a part of life.
+That is why many businesses in this space implement fraud prevention techniques to make them less risky to banks and payment processors.

 Reasons to Apply with a Hard-to-Place Processor